What Is The 3-2-1 Method For Smoking Ribs?

 To infuse the ribs with a rich smoky flavor, you’ll need to add wood chips to your smoker.
 Soak the wood chips in water for about 30 minutes and drain them before use.
 Add the wood chips to the smoker box or directly onto the charcoal, depending on the type of smoker you have.
 The wood chips will slowly smolder and release the smoke that flavors the ribs.

-See also How Do I Smoke Meat Using A Pellet Smoker?
+See also How Do I Make Smoked Sausages?

 Monitoring the Temperature